A HIGH-THROUGHPUT, QUANTITATIVE, & RAPID CHARACTERIZATION OF AAV PROTEINS

 - Cap (capsid)

 The Cap gene produces three viral proteins (VP) known as VP1, VP2, and VP3 which form the protective outer shell of the virus.

 Although AAV particles have great potential in gene therapy, the development of these methods is hampered due to a long development process which requires many iterations.
 Any time saving method in this process will greatly help researchers unlock the potential of gene therapy with AAV particles.

-LabChip® GXII Touch™ System and ProteinEXact™ Assay: The Quantitative Alternative
+LabChip® GXII Touch™ System and ProteinEXact™ Assay: The Right Solution for AAV Purity Analysis

 The LabChip® GXII Touch™ HT protein characterization system utilizes microfluidic capillary electrophoresis in the presence of SDS (CE-SDS) to aspirate approximately 150 nL of sample into a quartz chip.
 In the chip, sample proteins are separated electrophoretically and individual peaks are detected through laser induced fluorescence.
 The system further determines the size and concentration of each peak using a ladder and internal markers.

 The ProteinEXact™ assay for the LabChip® GXII Touch™ system enables high precision reproducibility and improved sensitivity with a sample analysis of 65 seconds.
 This high-throughput assay can be run with up to 96 samples at a time and delivers comparable results to traditional capillary electrophoresis.

 For more information on how the LabChip® GXII Touch™ HT protein characterization system can study AAV particles see: